Skip to Content

 Why and how does water get stuck in your ear?
 Trapped water in the ear after swimming is due to various reasons, but the main causes are usually because something is inside your ear canal like a build-up of earwax, or you have narrow ear canals.

-There are also more people that are prone to waterlogged ears and that is anyone who spends a lot of time in the water, like surfers for example.
+More people are prone to waterlogged ears and that is anyone who spends a lot of time in the water, like surfers for example.
 Getting water trapped in your ears can happen to anyone and anytime you go under the water.

 How To Unblock Water In Ear